The Midwest Cabin Sampler

 The Midwest's robust state park system means you're never far from an affordable weekend away.
 Keep it basic in a camper cabin: roof, bunk, maybe power.
 Or go ultramodern with resort-level comfort (bravo, Nebraska).
 Here's where state park officials sent us when asked for their cabin wisdom.

-Rock Cut State Park, Illinois A rustic cabin (from $50) sleeps up to six near fields of summer wildflowers.
+Rock Cut State Park, Illinois A rustic cabin sleeps up to six near fields of summer wildflowers.

-Pokagon State Park, Indiana Historic cabins (from $99) renovated in 2018 pack a bathroom, mini fridge and TV into 160 square feet.
+Pokagon State Park, Indiana Historic cabins renovated in 2018 pack a bathroom, mini fridge and TV into 160 square feet.

-Pine Lake State Park, Iowa Near a beach and bike path, four cabins (from $65) each have a stove, fridge and bathroom.
-Closing for updates from July through October, 2019.
+Pine Lake State Park, Iowa Near a beach and bike path, four cabins each have a stove, fridge and bathroom.
+Closing for updates through May 2021.

 Cheney State Park, Kansas Just a stroll from the marina, three new cabins opened this year on Cheney Lake.

-Tawas Point State Park, Michigan The digs here (from $52) sit near Lake Huron.
+Tawas Point State Park, Michigan The digs here sit near Lake Huron.
 But Michigan is an overachiever, with 100-plus cabins and lodging options scattered across more than 50 parks.

-Whitewater State Park, Minnesota Four new camper cabins (from $100) put you within half a mile of Whitewater River.
+Whitewater State Park, Minnesota Four new camper cabins put you within half a mile of Whitewater River.

-Washington State Park, Missouri Enjoy the pool, boat rentals and newly refurbished cabins (from $105).
+Washington State Park, Missouri Enjoy the pool, boat rentals and newly refurbished cabins.

-Eugene T. Mahoney State Park, Nebraska Lodge rooms and cabins range from $90 to $375, some offering big decks and wood stoves near a ropes course.
+Eugene T. Mahoney State Park, Nebraska Lodge rooms and cabins near a wide variety of activities including a ropes course.

-Icelandic State Park, North Dakota Simple camping cabins (from $60) are a short walk from Lake Renwick and a nature preserve.
+Icelandic State Park, North Dakota Simple camping cabins are a short walk from Lake Renwick and a nature preserve.

-Kiser Lake State Park, Ohio Set up camp at basic cabins (from $35) before sailing and paddling.
+Kiser Lake State Park, Ohio Set up camp at basic cabins before sailing and paddling.

-Sandy Shore Recreation Area, South Dakota Two lakefront cabins (from $45) opened last year on Lake Kampeska.
+Sandy Shore Recreation Area, South Dakota Two lakefront cabins opened recently on Lake Kampeska.

-Harrington Beach State Park, Wisconsin An ADA cabin (from $30) accesses an observatory near Lake Michigan.
+Harrington Beach State Park, Wisconsin An ADA cabin accesses an observatory near Lake Michigan.
 Seven other Wisconsin parks rent cabins to campers with disabilities.